Privacy choices

 Hue Codex reads each canvas pixel, calculates a luminance value from its red, green, and blue channels, then interpolates between the shadow color and highlight color.
 Darker pixels move toward the shadow color; lighter pixels move toward the highlight color.

-This browser-side effect is deterministic and fast enough for quick previews, while keeping the uploaded image local to the page workflow.
+Intensity blends the duotone result back toward the original image, midtone bias shifts middle values toward the shadow or highlight, and contrast expands or compresses the tonal mapping.
+The browser-side effect is deterministic and fast enough for quick previews, while keeping the uploaded image local to the page workflow.

 Duotone color roles in Hue Codex.